Deep Adaptation: Emergence of a broader movement

 Bendell's paper popularized the term "Deep Adaptation" and catalysed the emergence of associated online communities.
 The BBC says that the paper "sparked a global movement with thousands of followers" who wish to "adapt their lifestyles to cope with the harsh conditions" through the principles of Deep Adaptation.
 BBC presenter John Humphrys notes that the paper influenced the founders of Extinction Rebellion.

-In March 2019, Bendell and associates launched the Deep Adaptation Forum to connect and support people who share his views.
+In March 2019, Bendell and associates launched the Deep Adaptation Forum "for people who are seeking and building supportive communities to face the reality of the climate crisis."
+The group's website lists guiding principles including compassion, curiosity, and respect, and a stance of non-violence.
+Its stated purpose is “to embody and enable loving responses to our predicament, so that we reduce suffering while saving more of society and the natural world.”

 The New York Times reported that a Facebook group titled "Positive Deep Adaptation" (since renamed "Deep Adaptation") had nearly 10,000 members as of March 2020 and was the most active site for the Deep Adaptation community, while 3,000 individuals participated in the official Deep Adaptation Forum.
 A LinkedIn group titled 'Deep Adaptation' includes professors, government scientists, and investors.

 Development of the Deep Adaptation Concept and Agenda

 Bendell added a fourth “R”, reconciliation, to the Deep Adaptation framework in 2019: